 An incident occurred in the Woodcock Valley during the summer previous to that of the Engagement of Frankstown.
-The number of participants in this Indian/Ranger conflict was not as large as at Frankstown, and there is no direct evidence that the British would have had any involvement in it (although there were Tories), but it deserves to be mentioned.
+The number of participants in this Indian/Ranger conflict was not as large as at Frankstown, but as at Frankstown there is direct evidence that the British would have had involvement in it.

 On 06 August, 1780 Col. John Piper sent a report to Joseph Reed (then-President of the Supreme Executive Council of Pennsylvania) of a recent incident in which a company of the Bedford County Militia had been involved.
 In that letter he stated that: